What Causes Mesothelioma?

 Though most people who contract mesothelioma were in direct contact with asbestos at work, that is not always true.
 Cases of patients whose exposure was the result of simply living near an asbestos mine or asbestos manufacturing plant have been well-documented – Libby, Montana serves as a particularly disturbing example, and the federal government has identified 28 manufacturing sites that are considered priorities for monitoring and evaluating environmental asbestos exposure.
 Moreover, the spouses of workers who were in direct contact with significant concentrations of asbestos have also contracted mesothelioma as a result of breathing fibers from the clothes of their loved ones.

 If you believe that you have been exposed to asbestos or are experiencing symptoms associated with the disease, it is very important to closely monitor your health and consult your doctor.
 Early diagnosis of mesothelioma offers more options for treatment and better odds for long-term survival.
-The Mesothelioma Options Help Center can assist you in obtaining high-quality medical care, or you can speak right now with an experienced nurse to ensure you receive fast and appropriate care.
-For more information, please request our free mesothelioma information packet.
+The Mesothelioma Options Help Center can assist you in obtaining high-quality medical care; reach out now to ensure you receive fast and appropriate care.